sina-shafiezadeh/tools-instructions/gcloud-jupyter.md

 2.5.
 Under the "Machine configuration" section, click on the "GPUs" tab.

 2.6.
 Select "GPU type".
-Here we selected the "NVIDIA A100 40GB".
+Here we selected the "NVIDIA V100".
+We can select a more powerful GPU if we need one, like "NVIDIA A100 40GB".

 <img src="images-are-used/gcloud-jupyter/3.png" alt="Image Description" width="50%" height="50%">